Fluid-Dynamics-Group/distribute/docs/src/apptainer.md

 Compiling an apptainer definition file to a `.sif` file to run on the `distribute` compute is relatively simple (on linux).
 Run something like this:

 ```
-mkdir ~/singularity
+mkdir ~/apptainer
-SINGULARITY_TMPDIR="~/singularity" sudo -E singularity build your-output-file.sif build.singularity
+APPTAINER_TMPDIR="~/apptainer" sudo -E apptainer build your-output-file.sif build.apptainer
 ```

-where `your-output-file.sif` is the desired name of the `.sif` file that apptainer will spit out, and `build.singularity` is the definition file you have built.
-The `SINGULARITY_TMPDIR="~/singularity"` portion of the command sets the `SINGULARITY_TMPDIR` environment variable to a location on disk (`~/singularity`) because singularity / apptainer can often require more memory to compile the `sif` file than what is available on your computer (yes, more than your 64 GB).
-Since `singularity build` requires root privileges, it must be run with `sudo`.
+where `your-output-file.sif` is the desired name of the `.sif` file that apptainer will spit out, and `build.apptainer` is the definition file you have built.
+The `APPTAINER_TMPDIR="~/apptainer"` portion of the command sets the `APPTAINER_TMPDIR` environment variable to a location on disk (`~/apptainer`) because apptainer / apptainer can often require more memory to compile the `sif` file than what is available on your computer (yes, more than your 64 GB).
+Since `apptainer build` requires root privileges, it must be run with `sudo`.
 The additional
-`-E` passed to `sudo` copies the environment variables from the host shell (which is needed for `SINGULARITY_TMPDIR`)
+`-E` passed to `sudo` copies the environment variables from the host shell (which is needed for `APPTAINER_TMPDIR`)

 ## Binding Volumes (Mutable Filesystems)